ddovod/.emacs.d/elpa/dired+-readme.txt

     a non-positive prefix arg, you can add extra file and directory names, just as for `diredp-add-to-dired-buffer'.

+ You can optionally add a header line to a Dired buffer using toggle command `diredp-breadcrumbs-in-header-line-mode'.
+(A header line remains at the top of the window - no need to scroll to see it.)
+If you want to show the header line automatically in all Dired buffers, you can do this:

+   (add-hook 'dired-before-readin-hook
+             'diredp-breadcrumbs-in-header-line-mode)

  Some other libraries, such as `Bookmark+' and `Icicles', make it easy to create or re-create Dired buffers that list specific files and have a particular set of markings.  `Bookmark+' records Dired